 As part of my training, I’ve taken olive oil appreciation classes in California at UC Davis.
 And when we first formed the Club, I hired a highly respected olive oil expert, the British writer Judy Ridgway, to travel with me and teach me the ropes.
 Judy taught me the secrets of what to look for and how to taste like a professional when selecting the very best, freshest olive oil.

-Finally, as for the love for adventure, my suitcases are always packed and I’m ready to vagabond over mountains, oceans, and whole continents to find the freshest and most flavorful olive oils on the planet for my Club members, whether in rural Tasmania or along the Israeli border.
+Finally, as for the love for adventure, my suitcases are always packed and I’m ready to vagabond over mountains, oceans, and whole continents to find the freshest and most flavorful olive oils on the planet, whether in rural Tasmania or along the Israeli border.